Stephen Feigenbaum

 February 9, 2011, Ashley Tini and Jude Mollenhauer performed Landings at the University of Kansas.

-January 8, 2011, Andrew Sords (accompanied by Anita Pontremoli) performed Elegy at the Flagler College Auditorium (presented by the EMMA Concert Assocation); also performed at the Bethel Methodist Church on the island of Anguilla on Feburary 2, 2011.
+January 8, 2011, Andrew Sords (accompanied by Anita Pontremoli) performed Elegy at the Flagler College Auditorium (presented by the EMMA Concert Association); also performed at the Bethel Methodist Church on the island of Anguilla on Feburary 2, 2011.

 January 30, 2011, Dinosaur Annex performed Tread in a concert at the Goethe Institut-Boston in Boston, Massachusetts.